September Is Sports Eye Safety Month!

 For athletes, whether amateur or pro, there is so much more at stake than just losing the game.
 Fortunately, by wearing high-quality protective eyewear, you can prevent 90% of all sports-related eye injuries.

 Speak with Dr. Andrew Bock at Dr. Bock Low Vision about getting the right sports-related protective eyewear to ensure healthy eyes and clear vision.
-Our eye care clinic serves patients from Fresno, Pismo Beach, and Southern California and the surrounding areas.
+Our eye care clinic serves patients from Fresno, Bakersfield, and Pismo Beach, California and the surrounding areas.